 - Accept the applicant and recommend full status as a CMatP

 Continued certification is consistent upon evidence of continuing professional development.

 Requirements to Retain CMatP Status

-Certification will be retained as long as there is evidence of continuing professional development and adherence to the Code of Ethics and Professional behaviour.
+Certification will be retained as long as there is evidence of continuing professional development.
+Members should conduct themselves honourably to maintain the dignity and welfare of Materials Australia.

 Continuing Professional Development (CPD) Requirements

 We have recenty updated our CPD Requirements.
 To see the types of CPD allowed, view here